sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ###### Archaic Gear

-All non-magical items from the base game are available to voidrunners at double the costñthey are antiques, after all.
-Availability of such items is at the Narratorís discretion, and those which are magical in nature are not available unless the game setting includes magic.
+All non-magical items from the base game are available to voidrunners at double the cost√±they are antiques, after all.
+Availability of such items is at the Narrator√≠s discretion, and those which are magical in nature are not available unless the game setting includes magic.

 Credits and gold pieces are of equal